 These roles are in place for the academic year and there to lead and guide the Club/Society.
 In the first instance when setting up a new Club/Society you can pick who will take these roles.

 As a group decide who will do each role, you can talk this through with the TUSA for help on understanding what each role does.
 You can also choose to have additional positions e.g. Vice President, Activities Officer, Education Officer if you think they would be helpful to run your Club/Society.
 Once you have chosen who will fill these positions use the club affiliation form on Qpay to submit the information to the TUSA Clubs & Societies team.

 At the end of the academic year they will become internally elected at your AGM.

 The Clubs and Societies Officer (Ingrid) is a member of staff who works for the TUSA who is there to help grow and develop all Clubs and Societies.

-They will help you write your constitution (the next step), answer any questions you might have about committee roles and help you along the process of becoming an official TUSA Club/Society.
-Call 62262854 or email [email protected] and arrange a time to meet with Ingrid in person or via Zoom and make a list of all the questions you might have.
+She will review your constitution (the next step), answer any questions you might have about committee roles and help you along the process of becoming an official TUSA Club/Society.
+Email Clubs@TUSA.utas.edu.au and arrange a time to meet with the Clubs and Society Officer in person or via Zoom and make a list of all the questions you might have.